Singular Port-Hamiltonian Systems Beyond Passivity: Numerical Examples

-and vary the dissipation in the system~\eqref{eq:sys_lin} by using~$R= r\cdot I$, $r>0$.
-Instead of tracking a frequency, we here would like the system state to converge to a point on~$\mathcal{S}$ with phase/argument $\phi_\text{ref}=3\pi/4 \ \text{rad}$.
-We achieve this by adding ``phase PI-control'' through the matrix $\bar J$:
+and vary the dissipation in~\eqref{eq:sys_lin} by using~$R= r\cdot I_2$, $r>0$.
+Instead of tracking a frequency, suppose we would like the system state to converge to a point on~$\mathcal{S}$ with phase/argument $\phi_\text{ref}=3\pi/4 \ \text{rad}$.
+This can be achieved by adding ``phase PI control'' through the matrix $\bar J$ and an additional state variable~$x_\text{i}$:

-where $j$ is the imaginary unit and we use the tuning parameters $k_\text{p}=50$ and $k_\text{i}=200$.
-The $x_\text{i}$-dynamics is augmented with~\eqref{eq:sys_lin}.
-Intuitively, the matrix $\bar J$ rotates the vector~$x$ until it stops at the desired angle, and the dissipation matrix $R$ ensures we converge to the surface~$\mathcal{S}$.
+where $j$ is the imaginary unit and the $x_\text{i}$-dynamics is augmented with~\eqref{eq:sys_lin}.
+We pick the tuning parameters $k_\text{p}=50$ and $k_\text{i}=200$ next.
+Intuitively, the matrix $\bar J$ rotates the vector~$x$ until it stops at the desired angle, and the dissipation matrix $R\succ 0$ regulates convergence to~$\mathcal{S}$.

-We simulate the interconnected dynamics for three different values of $r$ in Fig.~\ref{fig:phase_portrait_dynamic}.
-Interestingly, we see that while the trajectory initially seems to converge to~$\mathcal{S}$, but not hitting it exactly due to the numerical solver (compare with Example~\ref{ex:static_passive}), the states in the interconnected system appear to get ``charged'' and are able to pull the state of~\eqref{eq:sys_lin} out of the boundary layer~$\mathcal{M}$ briefly.
-Eventually, the state gets pulled back and converges to the desired target state on~$\mathcal{S}$.
-By increasing the dissipation~$r$ in the system, we can counteract this detour behavior.
-A rigorous stability analysis, bounding the deviations from~$\mathcal{S}$, in cases such as this one, remains an interesting direction for future work.
+Simulations of the interconnected dynamics for three different values of $r$ are shown in Fig.~\ref{fig:phase_portrait_dynamic}.
+Interestingly, while the trajectories initially converge to~$\mathcal{S}$, the state appears to become ``charged'' and can pull out of~$\mathcal{S}$.
+Eventually, the state gets pulled back and converges to the desired target on~$\mathcal{S}$.
+By increasing the dissipation~$r$, the detour behavior can be controlled.
+The example shows that with dynamic passive loads, it can happen that the vector field points out of~$\mathcal{S}$, in contrast to the static case considered in Proposition~\ref{prop:impact_time}.
+A rigorous stability analysis, in cases such as this one, remains an interesting direction for future work. \end{example}